benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 `cityseer` is underpinned by network-based methods that have been developed from the ground-up for micro-morphological urban analysis at the pedestrian scale, with the intention of providing contextually specific metrics for any given streetfront location.
 Importantly, `cityseer` computes metrics directly over the street network and offers distance-weighted variants.
 The combination of these strategies makes `cityseer` more contextually sensitive than methods otherwise based on crow-flies aggregation methods that do not take the network structure and its affect on pedestrian walking distances into account.

 The use of `python` facilitates interaction with popular computational tools for network manipulation (e.g. [`networkX`](https://networkx.github.io/)), geospatial data processing (e.g. [`shapely`](https://shapely.readthedocs.io), etc.), Open Street Map workflows with [`OSMnx`](https://osmnx.readthedocs.io/), and interaction with the [`numpy`](http://www.numpy.org/), [`geopandas`](https://geopandas.org/en/stable/) (and [`momepy`](http://docs.momepy.org)) stack of packages.
-The underlying algorithms are are implemented in [`numba`](https://numba.pydata.org/) JIT compiled code so that the methods can be applied to large decomposed networks.
+The underlying algorithms are parallelised and implemented in `rust` so that the methods can be scaled to large networks.
 In-out convenience methods are provided for interfacing with `networkX` and graph cleaning tools aid the incorporation of messier network representations such as those derived from [Open Street Map](https://www.openstreetmap.org).

 The github repository is available at [github.com/benchmark-urbanism/cityseer-api](https://github.com/benchmark-urbanism/cityseer-api).
+Please cite the [associated paper](https://journals.sagepub.com/doi/full/10.1177/23998083221133827) when using this package.
 Associated papers introducing the package and demonstrating the forms of analysis that can be done with it are [available at `arXiv`](https://arxiv.org/a/simons_g_1.html).

 ## Installation